Battery-Intelligence-Lab/dtw-cpp/joss/paper.md

 This integer program is solved in `DTW-C++` using Gurobi [@gurobi] or HiGHS [@Huangfu2018].
 After solution, the non-zero diagonal entries of $A$ represent the centroids, and the non-zero elements in the corresponding columns in $A$ represent the members of that cluster.
 In the example in \autoref{fig:A_matrix}, the clusters are time series 1, **2**, 5 and 3, **4** with the bold type face entries indicating the centroids.

 Finding a globally optimal solution with this method can result in increased computation times depending on the number of time series within the dataset and the DTW distances.
-Therefore, there is also a built-in option to cluster using k-medoids, as used in other packages such as \texttt{DTAIDistance} [@meert2020wannesm].
+Therefore, there is also a built-in option to cluster using k-medoids, as used in other packages such as \texttt{DTAIDistance} [@meert2022wannesm].
 The k-medoids method is often quicker as it is an iterative approach, however it is subject to getting stuck in local optima.
 The results in the next section show the timing and memory performance of both integer programming clustering and k-medoids clustering using \texttt{DTW-C++} compared to other packages.

 # Comparison

-We compared our approach with two other DTW clustering packages, \texttt{DTAIDistance} [@meert2020wannesm] and \texttt{TSlearn} [@Tavenard2020] using data from the UCR Time Series Classification Archive [@Dau2018], which consists of 128 time series datasets with up to 16,800 data series of lengths up to 2,844.
+We compared our approach with two other DTW clustering packages, \texttt{DTAIDistance} [@meert2022wannesm] and \texttt{TSlearn} [@Tavenard2020] using data from the UCR Time Series Classification Archive [@UCRArchive2018, @dau2019ucr], which consists of 128 time series datasets with up to 16,800 data series of lengths up to 2,844.
 Benchmarking against  \texttt{TSlearn}  was stopped after the first 22 datasets because the results were consistently over 20 times slower than \texttt{DTW-C++}. \autoref{tab:small_table} shows the results for datasets downselected to have the number of time series, $N$, greater than 100, and the length of each time series greater than 500 points.
 This is because \texttt{DTW-C++} is aimed at larger datasets where the speed improvements are more relevant.

 \begin{table}[]
 \resizebox{\textwidth}{!}{%
 \begin{tabular}{l|p{.125\textwidth}p{.125\textwidth}p{.125\textwidth}p{.125\textwidth}p{.125\textwidth}p{.125\textwidth}}
-                           & Number of time series    & Length of time series    & DTW-C++ IP (s) & DTW-C++ k-Medoids (s) & DTAI Distance (s) & Time decrease (\%) \\
+                           & Number of time series    & Length of time series    & DTW-C++ IP (s) & DTW-C++ k-Medoids (s) & DTAI Distance* (s) & Time decrease (\%) \\
 \hline
 CinCECGTorso               & 1380 & 1639 & 3008.4      & \textbf{1104.2}   & 1955.9       & 44                 \\
 Computers                  & 250  & 720  & 16.1        & \textbf{10.5}     & 12.8         & 18                 \\